by Business Diamonds

 The indoor greenery by means of foliage plants also helps to increase indoor relative humidity, making the air healthier and more comfortable.
 Relative humidity inside indoor environments, is often below the range, between 30 percent and 60 percent, considered the optimum for human comfort, especially in the case of heated buildings.
 Research has shown that due to the presence of plants in the right amount, relative humidity increases from 25% to 30%.

-• The benefits for people at the workplace
+• The benefits for people in the workplace

 In addition to what has been mentioned so far, workers’ productivity has been shown to increase significantly under the presence of plants.
 Several experiments regarding human concentration, mental ability and manual processing have shown that workers’ reaction times are significantly increased in environments integrating green elements; furthermore, there is a decrease in mental fatigue resulting in increased productivity.